Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Grandmother Greta always told Mother Maria that Grandfather Gerry was a violent man, so Mother Maria never attempted to get in touch with him.

-When the Continuum is being damaged by an Observable Contradiction, each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to defend the Continuum.
-If it makes narrative sense, other characters may create further advantages to further help the Continuum.
-Roll an Attack and determine damage as usual.

-When Consequences to the Continuum are being Bandaged, each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to fix the Continuum.
-If it makes narrative sense, other characters may create further advantages to further help the Continuum.
-Roll against Fair \(+2\) difficulty to Bandage a Minor Consequence, Great \(+4\) difficulty to Bandage a Great Consequence, Fantastic \(+6\) difficulty to Bandage a Major Consequence.

-If the Explanation succeeded at deflecting the Attack/Bandaging the Consequence, the Explanation becomes a permanent Aspect of this Continuum.
-Don't forget to write it down on the Continuum's Character Sheet.

 ## Crew & Indirection